 - Zen Buddhist practice.
 Concerned with living in the here and now, from moment to moment, Zen is an austere practice with Japanese roots.
 Zen meditation, or Zazen, meaning sitting, is performed with minimal distractions, often at a community center called a Zendo.
-Devoted practitioners may also sit every day at home, preferably in a quiet, neutrally lit space.
-In this more regimented practice, Zazen posture is heavily emphasized.
-As in Tibetan Buddhist meditation, eyes are open, but the mouth is closed, teeth are together, and hands are placed in a circular shape.
+Devoted practitioners may also sit every day at home, preferably in a quiet, neutral space (not too bright, not too dark; not too warm, not too cold).
+Zazen posture is heavily emphasized: As in Tibetan Buddhist meditation, you traditionally sit cross-legged.
+Eyes are open, but the mouth is closed, teeth are together, and the hands form a circle.
 There are two schools of Zen: Soto, practiced facing a wall, with the focus only on the act of sitting, the posture imitating the form of the Buddha; and Rinzai, typically practiced facing a Buddha, with the focus on koans—statements or phrases, often seemingly absurd—to be worked out by the practitioner while sitting, under the guidance of a teacher.

 Getting started: People often practice Buddhist meditation as part of a community of practitioners, or Sangha.
 To try Tibetan Buddhist meditation on your own, rest your attention lightly on the out breath as you breathe naturally, letting go of “grasping” (attachment) and resting briefly in the gap before the inhale.
 For beginners, start with five minutes of meditation and a one-minute break; then sit again, repeating the cycle for up to 20 minutes or so.
 After a few sessions, it will become easier to sit longer with fewer breaks.
 Instructions on Zen Buddhist meditation can be found at Zenlightenment.